Atticus29/n00b-message-board/README.md

 1. Answers should be added and viewed on the same page as the question they respond to.

 ### Routes/Integration
-1. List all questions on the homepage.
+1. List all questions on the questions page.
 1. Allow users to click a question, to be routed to another page containing additional information and question details.

 ### Functionality